bryanlcamp/Beacon/README.md

 ---

-*Built with ❤️ for algorithmic traders who value both power and simplicity.*
+*Built for algorithmic traders who value both power and simplicity.*